 45) Any person or persons conducting him or herself in a manner considered by management detrimental to the development and promotion of the sport, the speedway, or the success of their fellow competitors, will be subject to a fine and / or suspension as determined by the speedway.

-46) Any car from any race track (with proper adjustments) may be allowed to compete in any event at the discretion of the management.
-Competitors are to contact the speedway for details of any required adjustments prior to the event they wish to attend, if you have any questions.
+46) Any car from any race track (with proper adjustments) may be allowed to compete in any event at the discretion of the management and Tech Director.
+Competitors are to contact the Tech for details of any required adjustments prior to the event they wish to attend, if you have any questions.

 47) Car Numbers must be a minimum of 18" high and 4" wide on both driver and passenger sides and roof and readable from the grandstands.
 Numbers must contrast with the car color.
 Any numbers deemed difficult to score will be asked to be rectified.
-Anyone requesting a number should call Tim at 388-2415.
+Anyone requesting a number should call Tim at 388-2415 pr send in a Registration form including your preferred number.
 Cars must be presentable and not have foul or suggestive language printed on them.

 48) If the Race Director feels the track is unsafe, at any time, he may stop the race event.